shaun-sweet/pizzamaker/README.md

 #Previous Pizzas
 You can also check out previous pizzas that were created.
 The last six.
 Just click them and see what toppings were on them!

+#Features
++ Single Page App
++ Cannot add more than one of the same topping to a pizza
++ Getting pizza toppings doesn't make an XHR call to the API server.
+It's handled locally.
++ Latest pizzas refreshes every new pizza you make
++ Responsive (thanks flexbox)
++ Favicon is ridiculously cute